Ways to Experience the Toronto International Film Festival (TIFF)

-Whether you love star spotting, great cinema or merely the big city’s energy, the Toronto International Film Festival is the perfect urban adventure.
+Whether you love star spotting, great cinema or merely the big city’s energy, the Toronto International Film Festival is the perfect urban adventure and a popular attraction of Ontario’s top film festivals.
 But if you don’t have a ticket, that’s okay.
-We’ve got great ideas of how you can make the most of TIFF any year.
+We’ve got great ideas of how you can make the most of TIFF.

 How To Make The Most Of Your Time At The Toronto International Film Festival

 The Toronto International Film Festival has become the launching pad for the best of international, Hollywood and Canadian cinema.
 It is recognized as the most important film festival in the world after Cannes.
 More than 300 films from over 50 countries offer audiences a diverse array of films to enjoy every year, including from Canadian directors and up-and-coming actors.
 Here are some things to enjoy about this world-class film festival.

 Each year, some of Hollywood’s most notable films make their debut at TIFF.
 To date several movies that took home the top prize at the Toronto International Film Festival also took home the honour of Best Picture at the Oscars.
 And many more TIFF top winners ended up taking home Oscars in other film categories.
 Though a seat at a Gala is a hot ticket item, you can occasionally score a last-minute pass by checking online at 7 a.m. the morning of the screening or try for rush tickets.